benjamincharity/CSS-Guidelines/README.md

 #### Quasi-qualified selectors

-You should never qualify your selectors; that is to say, we should never write `ul.nav{}` if you can just have `.nav`.
-Qualifying selectors decreases selector performance, inhibits the potential for reusing a class on a different type of element and it increases the selector’s specificity.
+Never qualify your selectors; that is to say, never write `ul.nav{}` if you can just use `.nav`.
+Qualifying selectors a) decreases selector performance, b) inhibits the potential for reusing a class on a different type of element and c) it increases the selector's specificity.
 These are all things that should be avoided at all costs.

 However, sometimes it is useful to communicate to the next developer(s) where